alok/LeanTool/README.md

 # LeanTool

-This is a simple utility to arm LLMs with a "Code Interpreter" for Lean.
-Uses [LiteLLM](https://github.com/BerriAI/litellm) so you can plug in any compatible LLM, from OpenAI and Anthropic APIs to local LLMs hosted via ollama or vLLM.
+A simple utility that connects LLMs with a "Code Interpreter" for Lean.
+This is implemented as *tool calls* from the LLM to the Lean executable, hence the name.

-Currently used by [FormalizeWithTest](https://github.com/GasStationManager/FormalizeWithTest) autoformalization project.
+Current LLMs often have trouble with outputing correct Lean 4 syntax, due to the recent rapid changes in Lean.
+By allowing LLMs to talk directly to Lean, they are given opportunities to fix their mistakes.
+Furthermore, Lean being an interactive theorem prover, there are many interactive features that are not well represented in training data.
+This utility includes some initial efforts on prompting the LLMs with instructions on using these interactive features to better produce proofs.

+Our design goal is to be flexible: easy to plug into automated workflows, but can also be plugged into human-facing chat/copilot interfaces.

+This is part of a broader effort to create [safe and hallucination-free coding AIs](https://gasstationmanager.github.io/ai/2024/11/04/a-proposal.html).

 ## Features

+- Uses [LiteLLM](https://github.com/BerriAI/litellm) so you can plug in any compatible LLM, from OpenAI and Anthropic APIs to local LLMs hosted via ollama or vLLM.
 - Feedback loop that allows the LLM to fix its errors.
 - Uses [Pantograph](https://github.com/lenianiva/PyPantograph/) to extract goal states from `sorry`s.
 - System prompt instructions to utilize Lean features that are likely missing from the LLMs' training data, including interactive commands that elicit suggestions / information from Lean